dazzlindazdance/DA-InsiderThreat/README.md

 You may want to restrict users outside the Insider Threat team from accessing the `it_risk` index so that they can't see if they themselves are being investigated.

 ### Lookups to Manage

+## Support
+This addon is publicly available to download, install, and modify, it is a work in progress and is without warranty or support.